 Sangha night is a chance to deepen your practice and explore Buddhism and meditation through a programme of meditation, ritual and study.

-Our Sangha night’s are a combination of both stand alone evenings and themed blocks.
-Each block will be for 3 or 4 weeks where we will explore different themes.
-These will be run by a team of people who will each lead an evening on the theme.
+Sangha nights are a combination of both stand alone evenings and themed blocks.
+Each block will be for 3 or 4 weeks and run by a team of people.
 We would like to encourage people to come for the whole block to get the most out of it but if you can’t make all of them feel free to just drop in during these times.

 Sangha night classes are run on a donation basis.